arhs/spring-cache-mongodb/README.md

 ### How to use cache?

-After have define a cache, the [annotation](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/cache.html) `Cacheable` must be used.
+After the cache has been configured, you can use the `Cacheable` [annotation](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/cache.html).
 In the following example, the cache "myCache" is used like this:

 ```java
 @Cacheable(value = "myCache", key = "#id")